 12. Not Using Effective Affiliate Marketing Strategies

 Strategy is key in everything we do in life.
-This is especially true when it comes to affiliate marketing.
+This is especially true when it comes to affiliate marketing success.

-There are a lot of different affiliate marketing strategies out there, but not all of them are effective.
+You can choose any affiliate marketing strategy out there, but not all of them are effective.

-It's essential to use effective affiliate marketing strategies if you want to succeed as an affiliate marketer.
+It's essential to use effective affiliate marketing methods if you want to be a successful affiliate marketer.

-Whether you have one of the best self-employed jobs and are recommending affiliate products as one of your main income sources, or are just getting started, make sure you use effective affiliate marketing strategies.
+Whether you have one of the best self-employed jobs and are recommending affiliate products as one of your main income sources, or are just getting started, make sure your affiliate marketing program is effective.

 13. Not Treating Affiliate Marketing As A Business

-Finally, one of the biggest mistakes affiliate marketers make is not treating affiliate marketing as a business.
+Finally, one of the biggest mistakes affiliate marketers make is not treating affiliate marketing programs as business.

 Many people think that they can start an affiliate marketing blog and start making money, but it's not that simple.